I'm Roger Hedgecock in for Rush today and tomorrow.

 Well, some four months later, Congress never got the reports.

-Uh, this is the subcommittee for the Department of Homeland Security.
+This is the subcommittee for the Department of Homeland Security.

-And Skinner says the reports never existed.
+And Skinner says the reports never existed, that they lied.

 The whole substance of the accusations from the Department of Homeland Security against these two agents was made up.